EngineerNV/photo-deleter/README.md

-# Photo Deleter - Image Swiper
+# Photo Deleter - Image Sorter

 A simple desktop application built with Python and PyQt5 for quickly sorting images from a folder into "kept" and "deleted" subdirectories.
 It provides a match-like interface for quickly making decisions on a large number of photos.